 - “Play-up” requests from parents will not be accommodated.

-- The RISE Executive Director or Technical Director may allow a player to “play up” if it is developmentally appropriate for the player and the player is in the ADVANCED Program.
+- The RISE Executive Director or Technical Director may allow a player to “play up” if it is developmentally appropriate for the player.

 - Every team will require a parent volunteer Team Manager to run the weekend games and act as a communication liaison between the parents and the RISE Coaching Staff and / or Club.